CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

        E.g., your personal Docker Hub registry has free unlimited public repositories.
     2. Push the generic images to the registry you chose.
        ```bash
+       # Don't include the tag.
+All relevant tags will be pushed.
        ./template.sh push_generic FULL_IMAGE_NAME_WITH_REGISTRY
        ```
     3. Add this link to the TODO ADD PULL_IMAGE_NAME in